feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 In this guide we will show you how to:

 1. Deploy your feature store and keep your infrastructure in sync with your feature repository
-2. Keep the data in your online store up to date
+2. Keep the data in your online store up to date (from batch and stream sources)
 3. Use Feast for model training and serving
-4. Ingest features from a stream source
-5. Monitor your production deployment

 ## 1. Automatically deploying changes to your feature definitions